 • large - more than 10 centimeters;

-• giant - extensive in area.
+• gigantic - extensive in area.

-According to the location, the following types of nevi are distinguished:
+Based on their location, the following types of nevi are distinguished:

 • epidermal, that is, arising in the surface layer of the skin - the epidermis;